vegaprotocol/documentation/docs/api/vega-wallet/v1-api/rest-api.md

+---
+title: Wallet API v1
+hide_title: false
+sidebar_position: 1
+---
-Vega Wallet provides a built-in REST API service to allow programmatic access to signing and key management.
+Vega Wallet uses a built-in REST API service to allow programmatic access to signing and key management.
 This API service is used to sign transactions with a private and public key pair when submitting orders or other commands to a Vega node.

 :::warning API deprecation
 This API is being deprecated, and will not be available once the [JSON-RPC Wallet API](openrpc.md) is out of alpha.
 :::

 ## Create a wallet
 Creating a wallet is done using a wallet name and passphrase.
 If a wallet already exists, the action is aborted.
 New wallets are marshalled, encrypted (using the passphrase) and saved to a file on the file system.
 A session and accompanying JWT is created, and the JWT is returned to the user.

 * Request: